-NON-RESIDENT/TEMPORARY CARDS
+NON-RESIDENT

-Non-Residents (residing outside of Cedar County) can obtain a temporary Cedar County Library card by showing a current photo I.D. and paying a \$5.00 fee.
-The card expires at the end of six (6) months.
-A card may also be issued for the period of one year for \$10.00.
+Non-Residents (residing outside of Cedar County) can obtain an individual non-resident Cedar County Library card by showing a current photo I.D. and paying a \$20.00 fee.
+The card will be issued for the period of one year for \$20.00 for an individual, or \$50 for a family.